Directors and Advisors

 Marisol Adriana Burgueño A Bay Area native, Marisol has dedicated her career to public advocacy and to the intersections of design and social impacts.
 Marisol received her MA in Product Design & Development from ELISAVA Barcelona School of Engineering, and holds a BA in Industrial Design from the California College of the Arts.
 Marisol began her career through various roles in product design and visual communications for social entrepreneurship companies.
 After leaving the for-profit sector, she mobilized her knowledge of design and her background in communications to work with nonprofit anti-violence organizations and educational programs for underserved youth in the Bay Area.
 Marisol’s goals are fueled by her passion for ending the cycles of violence and poverty in her community, and building an equitable, interconnected society.
 She is committed to strengthening community partnerships, increasing access to resources, and public awareness.

-- National Director of Research
+- National Director of Personnel

 Xris Macias is the Director of the DREAM Center at the University of Utah where he works with undocumented students and other students of mixed status.
 He has a masters degree in Education Culture and Society, where his research emphasis was on Lowriders being educational tools for marginalized communities.
 Aside from research of this artform, he is also a Foreign Language and Area Studies (FLAS) fellow, with the focus area of Latin America and is Chair of Chicana/o Scholarship Fund.
 He enjoys training Capoeira, and riding his bike.
 He is fluent in Spanish and can speak Portuguese and enjoys spending time with his two sons.

-- National Director of Community Engagement
+- National Director of Publications

 – Facilitates Monthly Conference Call